 By Jimmy Williams and Susan Heeger

-He learned all about vegetable gardening at the knee of his grandmother, a South Carolina native from a traditional Gullah community whose members were descendents of Caribbean slaves.
+Jimmy Williams pays homage to his family history in this inspiring step-by-step guide to designing and planting a backyard vegetable garden and growing one's own food.
+He learned all about vegetable gardening at the knee of his grandmother, a South Carolina native from a traditional Gullah community whose members were descendants of Caribbean slaves.

 With this essential garden manual, home gardeners can learn how easy it is to:

-* design and construct growing beds
+- Plan a garden, design and construct growing beds

-* tend the crop without using harmful chemicals
+- Tend the crop without using harmful chemicals

-* cook a delicious feast using Jimmy's favorite family recipes
+- Cook a delicious feast using Jimmy's favorite family recipes

-Novice and experienced gardeners and cooks will find unusual recipes for the garden (Jimmy's HayGround fertilizer blend) and the table too -- as tomatoes, corn and okra ripen, try pairing Indian Summer Succotash with a main dish of the Gullah-inspired beans-and-rice dish, Hoppin' John, or Vegetable-Rice-Stuffed Tomatoes.
+Novice and experienced gardeners and cooks will find unusual recipes for the garden (Jimmy's HayGround fertilizer blend) and the table too.
+As tomatoes, corn and okra ripen, try pairing Indian Summer Succotash with a main dish of the Gullah-inspired beans-and-rice dish, Hoppin' John, or Vegetable-Rice-Stuffed Tomatoes.
 And don't forget the Sweet Potato Biscuits!